The Ideal Crash

 The Ideal Crash is the third studio album by Belgian rock band dEUS, released in March 1999.
 The album was recorded in Spain, U.K. and Belgium and was mixed at Olympic Studios and includes the single "Instant Street", which became an underground hit in Europe.
 It was produced and mixed by David Bottrill.

-The Ideal Crash was the first dEUS album to be directly released through a major label (Island Records) but it's also the only dEUS album that didn't get a US release.
+The Ideal Crash was the first dEUS album to be directly released through a major label (Island Records) but it is also the only dEUS album that did not get a US release.
 The album cover art is the first dEUS CD cover that does not feature a painting by ex-guitar player Rudy Trouvé.